In this epic post, we will take you through the 108 Gamification elements and mechanics you might need for your future gamification strategy.

 It’s a process, and that’s good because no one wants to mess with a team that is working well if it’s not going to improve anything.

 To guide you through this process, we prepared a definitive list of all gamification mechanics and elements to quickly start gamifying your team.
-We unveiled the most relevant gamification mechanics and elements out there so you can start right away.
-Let’s do this?
+We unveiled the most relevant gamification elements and mechanics out there so you can start right away.

-In this article, you will learn: Table of ContentsWhat are Gamification Mechanics?What are Gamification Elements?What are Player Types?What are Motivational Core Drives?Motivational Core Drives: Black Hat x White Hat Gamification Elements and Mechanics1.
+In this article, you will learn: Table of ContentsWhich gamification elements to use for your future gamification project?Almost there.
+Confirm your email to receive your copy.Almost there.
+Confirm your email to receive your copy.What are Gamification Mechanics?What are Gamification Elements?What are Player Types?What are Motivational Core Drives?Motivational Core Drives: Black Hat x White Hat Gamification Elements and Mechanics1.
 Points / Points System2.
 Progress / Feedback3.
 Leaderboards / Ladders / Ranking4.
 Guilds / Teams5.
 Physical Rewards / Prizes6.
 Badges / Achievements7.
 Random Rewards 8.
 Social Discovery 9.
 Time-Dependent Rewards10.
 Social Network / Friending / Relationship11.
 Progress Bar12.
 On-boarding / Step-by-Step Tutorials 13.
 Social Pressure & Relatedness14.
 Social Status 15.
 Experience Points (XP) / Skill Points16.
 Competition / Duel / Combat17.
 Fixed Action Reward or Earned Lunch18.
 Variable-Ratio Schedule Reward 19.
 Challenges 20.
 Unlockable / Rare Content 21.
 Scarcity & Impatience22.
 Investment 23.
 Status Points24.
 Boss Battles / Boss Fights25.
 Avatar26.
 Narrative / Journey27.
 Collect & Trade / Resource Acquisition / Transactions28.
 Gifting / Sharing / Social Treasure29.
 Sharing Knowledge / Cooperation30.
 Quests / Quest List 31.
 Loss Aversion32.
 Voting / Voice33.
 Anonymity34.
 Gift Points35.
 Expiring Points36.
 Reputation / Karma Points37.
 Signposting38.
 Exchangeable Points / Virtual Currency / Virtual Economy39.
 Choice & Consequences40.
 Countdown Timer41.
 Theme42.
 Customization43.
 MiniQuests44.
 Humanity Hero45.
 Beginners Luck46.
 Evergreen Combos47.
 Certificates48.
 Free Lunch49.
 Unpredictability / Curiosity50.
 Branching Choices51.
 Elitism52.
 Easter Eggs53.
 High Five54.
 Water Cooler55.
 Milestone Unlock56.
 Epic Meaning57.
 Instant Feedback58.
 Lottery / Game of Chance 59.
 Booster60.
 Blank Fills61.
 Creativity Tools / Build From Scratch62.
 Alfred Effect63.
 Aura Effect64.
 Anticipation Parade65.
 Group Quests66.
 Flow67.
 Tout Flags68.
 Brag Button69.
 Time Pressure70.
 Progress Loss71.
 Prize Pacing72.
 Mentorship73.
 Social Prod or Nudge74.
 Desert Oasis75.
 Magnetic Caps76.
 Last Mile Drive77.
 Torture Breaks78.
 Virality79.
 Crowning80.
 Recruiter Burden 81.
 Conformity Anchors82.
 Glowing Choice83.
 Appointment Dynamics84.
 Visual Storytelling85.
 Protector Quest86.
 Exploration 87.
 Urgent Optimism88.
 Evolved UI89.
 Oracle Effect90.
 Evanescent Opportunities91.
 Dangling92.
 Rightful Heritage93.
 Status Quo Sloth94.
 FOMO Punch95.
 Win States96.
 Monitor Attachment97.
 Big Burn98.
 Social Engagement Loops99.
 Plant Pickers100.
 Turns101.
 Blissful Productivity102.
 Sunk Cost Prison/Tragedy 103.
 Community Collaboration104.
 Poison Pickers/Choice Perception105.
 Scarlet Letter106.
 Visual Grave107.
 Moats108.
 Collection SetsConclusion

 Table of Contents